LahmacunLove/DiscogsRecordLabelGenerator/README.md

 ## Subprocesses

-The following subprocesses are employed and need to be available via $PATH variable:
+The following subprocesses are employed and need to be available via $PATH variable (all of them is free and opensource software <3 ):

 - `pdfLaTeX`
 - `ffmpeg`